On the efficiency of Stochastic Quasi-Newton Methods for Deep Learning: Introduction

 \subsection{Contribution and outline}

-The BFGS update is the most widely-used type of quasi-Newton method for general optimization and the most widely considered quasi-Newton method for general machine learning and deep learning.
-Almost all the previously cited articles considered BFGS, with only few exceptions using the Symmetric Rank One (SR1) update instead \cite{erway2020trust}.
+The BFGS update is the most widely used type of quasi-Newton method for general optimization and the most widely considered quasi-Newton method for general machine learning and deep learning.
+Almost all the previously cited articles considered BFGS, with only a few exceptions using the SR1 update instead.
 However, a clear disadvantage of BFGS occurs if one tries to enforce positive definiteness of the approximated Hessian matrices in a non-convex setting.
 In this case, BFGS has the difficult task of approximating an indefinite matrix (the true Hessian) with a positive-definite matrix which can result in the generation of nearly-singular Hessian approximations.
+In this work, we analyze the behavior of both updates on real modern deep neural network architectures and try to determine whether more efficient training can be obtained when using the BFGS update or the cheaper SR1 formula that allows for indefinite Hessian approximations and thus can potentially help to better navigate the pathological saddle points present in the non-convex loss functions found in deep learning.

-In this paper, we analyze the behaviour of both updates on real modern deep neural network architectures and try to determine whether more efficient training can be obtained when using the BFGS update or the cheaper SR1 formula that allows for indefinite Hessian approximations and thus can potentially help to better navigate the pathological saddle points present in the non-convex loss functions found in deep learning.
-We study the performance of both quasi-Newton methods in the trust-region (TR) framework for solving \eqref{problem} onto realistic large-size DNNs.
-We introduce stochastic variants of the two quasi-Newton updates based on an overlapping sampling strategy which is well-defined within the TR approach.
-We have implemented and applied these algorithms to train convolutional and residual neural networks ranging from a shallow LeNet-like network to a self-built network with and without batch normalization layers and the modern ResNet-20 for image classification problems.
-We have compared the performance of both stochastic quasi-Newton methods with another stochastic quasi-Newton algorithm based on a progressive batching strategy and with the first-order Adam optimizer running with the optimal values of its hyper-parameters obtained by grid searching.
+Using a batching approach where successive fixed-size mini-batches overlap by half, we study the performance of both quasi-Newton methods in the trust-region framework for solving \eqref{problem} onto realistic large-size DNNs for image classification problems.
+We have implemented and applied the resulting algorithms to train convolutional and residual neural networks ranging from a shallow LeNet-like network to a self-built network and the modern ResNet-20 with and without batch normalization layers.
+We have compared the performance of both stochastic algorithms with the second-order quasi-Newton trust-region algorithm based on a progressive batching strategy, i.e., the STORM algorithm, and with the first-order Adam optimizer running with the optimal values of its leaning rate obtained by grid searching.